 The ward manager could adjust staffing levels daily according to the needs of patients.
 Divisional workforce and recruitment meetings took place monthly.
-Service lead cade to a good and a stablishment reviews.
+Service leads conducted annual establishment reviews.

 The number of nurses and healthcare assistants matched the planned numbers.
 Matrons adjusted nurse staffing levels to cover gaps adequately.
 We saw daily nurse staffing levels displayed on the 'our time to shine' boards.
 However, on one ward this was left blank.